 Love…Wheal Martyn Clay Works

 China clay has played a pivotal role in shaping Cornwall for hundreds of years, and that heritage is explored in great detail at Wheal Martyn.
-Alongside a preserved Victorian clay works and museum, you can wander through 26 acres of historic woodlands and look out over a modern working clay pit, while discovering more about Cornwall’s largest export and the steps being taken to preserve the unique landscapes that remain.
+Alongside a preserved Victorian clay works and museum, visitors can wander through 26 acres of historic woodlands and look out over a modern working clay pit, while discovering more about Cornwall’s largest export and the steps being taken to preserve the unique landscapes that remain.

 Discover...St Fagans National Museum of History